 Its UK, China, and US portfolios are safe from the cooling measures.

-City Development (CDL) could get a boost from its hotel segment amidst the impending impact of the property curbs on its property portfolio in Singapore, RHB analyst Vijay Natarajan said.
+City Developments (CDL) could get a boost from its hotel segment amidst the impending impact of the property curbs on its property portfolio in Singapore, RHB analyst Vijay Natarajan said.

 “The outlook for Millennium & Copthorne Hotels (M&C), CDL’s 65%-owned listed subsidiary, is positive with strong global economic growth providing tailwind for the hospitality sector,” Natarajan commented.